 Red, and that includes Cherries.
 Remember your first Valentine's Day card?
 I bet it had a red heart on it.
 I used to love Chocolate Covered Cherries on Valentine's Day.

-This year I thought I'd do two recipes for Chocolate Cherry Truffles.
-One has alcohol (Kirsch-cherry liqueur) and one is non-alcoholic.
+This year I thought I'd post two recipes for Chocolate Cherry Truffles.
+One has alcohol (Kirsch-Cherry liqueur) and one is non-alcoholic.
 They're both easy to make which is what this blog is all about.

 adapted from Martha Stewart

 3/4 cup heavy cream

 1 cup sweet butter, cut into small pieces, room temperature

 4 tablespoons KIRSCH (cherry liqueur)

 3 cups unsweetened Dutch-process cocoa powder

 Melt chocolate with cream in heatproof bowl or a saucepan set over

 another saucepan of simmering water, stirring until smooth.
 Remove from